lionheart/Xcode-Templates/README.md

 Usage
 -----

 For now, only file templates are included.
 To use them, open up the new file dialog in Xcode, then select "LH Cocoa Touch Class".
-It's like a Coca Touch Class, but better.
+It's like a Cocoa Touch Class, but better.
 Then, create your file as usual.